What happens when a solar company goes into liquidation

 Which solar companies have gone into liquidation?

 A quick search of your solar company’s name on the Australian Securities and Investments Commission’s (ASIC) Insolvency Notices Database will help you decide if they have gone into liquidation – like the businesses listed below.
-If your solar installer is listed here and if your inverter has stopped working, National Solar Service can help.
+If your solar installer is listed here and if your inverter has stopped working, National Solar Services can help.